 The Health and Care Voluntary Sector Strategic Partner Programme brings the power of the voluntary sector together with the health system, to improve services and promote wellbeing for all.

 In 2016, the Partnership commissioned a strategic review, undertaking consultation with both external and internal stakeholders.
-A summary report on the review can be found here.

 London Friend is a founding member and the Partnership includes; London Friend; The LGBT Foundation; GMFA; GIRES; Stonewall Housing; Gay Advice Durham & Darlington; ELOP; Yorkshire MESMAC; Metro Centre; Birmingham LGBT; BiUK; and the Consortium of LGBT Voluntary & Community Organisations.

 The Club Drug Clinic is a new NHS service for people who have begun to experience problems with their recreational drug use.
 Delivered in partnership with Central & North West London NHS Foundation Trust this new innovative project is working with the increasing number of LGBT people, young people and city workers using recreational drugs problematically.
 The clinic is based in the Chelsea & Westminster Hospital and was opened in 2011 by the Health Minister Anne Milton MP.